Raymundo Punongbayan: Professional and family life

-Punongbayan's effort of close monitoring of the volcano and information campaign to apprise persons in the affected towns of Mt.
-Pinatubo's impending eruption had saved thousands of lives in 1991.
+Punongbayan's effort to closely monitor Mount Pinatubo and his information campaign to apprise nearby communities of the volcano's impending eruption saved thousands of lives in 1991.

-Dr. Punongbayan was also a father of four.
+Dr. Punongbayan was a father of four.

 Recognition

 Punongbayan received two presidential awards in 1992 and 1996, the Pagasa Award for Public Service in 1994, the Unit Award for Excellence of Service granted by the United States Department of the Interior in 1991, and the United Nations Sasakawa Award for Disaster Reduction in 2001.

 In April 2003 he was awarded the Sergey Soloviev Medal of 2003 by the European Geophysical Society for his exceptional research and assessment of natural hazards.
 He had been only the fifth scientist to receive this prestigious award.
 Established by the Interdisciplinary Working Group on Natural Hazards in recognition of seismology and tsunami research expert Sergey Soloviev's achievements, the medal is given to scientists who have made special contributions to the proper assessment and mitigation of hazards for the protection of human life and socioeconomic systems.
 Soloviev gained worldwide recognition as an authority in these fields and was a courageous advocate of the principles of international cooperation.